panzerdp/dmitripavlutin.com/content/posts/153-covariance-contravariance/index.md

 ## 2. Covariance

-Let's think about some asynchornous code that fetches `User` and `Admin` instances.
+Let's think about some asynchronous code that fetches `User` and `Admin` instances.
 Thus, you have to work with promises of `User` and `Admin`.

 Having `Admin <: User`, does it mean that `Promise<Admin> <: Promise<User>` holds as well?
 In other words, is `Promise<Admin>` is a subtype of `Promise<User>`?